georgiamoon/meredithsomers/index.md

 "Somers is gutsy in the start of her story ..." - Maryland-Delaware-D.C.
 Press Association "Even the New York Times has cub reporters!" - my dad

 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/georgiamoon/meredithtest/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Call me, maybe?

-You can [email](mailto:masomers@gmail.com)me or find me on [Twitter](https://twitter.com/meredithsomers?lang=en).
+You can [email](mailto:masomers@gmail.com) me or find me on [Twitter](https://twitter.com/meredithsomers?lang=en).
 If you like pictures taken in mirrored elevators and overhead beverage shots, then my [Instagram](https://www.instagram.com/meredithsomers/) might be worth a scroll.